iunn-sh/epic-games-v-apple-google/presentation.md

 ### 市場界定

 上訴法院：Google案應獨立判斷，Apple案無法比附援引
-> At bottom, Google's preclusion argument fails due to the absence of an identical issue.  ==The Apple litigation involved market realities and theories of anticompetitive harms that were separate and distinct from those involved in this case.==  Epic's allegations against Google required an ==independent analysis== to determine the relevant market.
+> At bottom, Google's preclusion argument fails due to the absence of an identical issue.  <mark>The Apple litigation involved market realities and theories of anticompetitive harms that were separate and distinct from those involved in this case.</mark>  Epic's allegations against Google required an <mark>independent analysis</mark> to determine the relevant market.
 And the harm-specific market definition applicable here was not "actually litigated" or "decided" in *Apple*.

 ---